Hei (Darker than Black): Critical response

-Hei's characterization in Fujiwara's Shikkoku no Hana manga series was praised by Manga News and Manga Sancturay for its complexity.
+Hei's characterization in Fujiwara's Shikkoku no Hana manga series was praised by Manga News and Manga Sanctuary for its complexity.
 His role in the finale against Harvest was also praised.
 The Hei portrayed in the other manga spin-off by Nokiya, however, was criticized by MangaLife as flat.
 Meanwhile, Comic Book Resources found Hei and Mao as one of the few interesting characters portrayed in Nokiya's manga in contrast to the manga exclusive ones.